macrae/comics-net/README.md

-# Deep Learning Utility for Comic Books
+# Deep Learning for Comic Books

-This project applies neural networks to comic book covers to perform a variety of machine learning tasks, such as: 1) character classification (is a specific character on a cover?) or 2) comic book synopsis generation (create arbitrary descriptions of an issue based on the language of other issue synopses).
+This project applies neural networks to comic book covers and synopses to perform a variety of machine learning tasks, for example, character classification and comic book synopsis generation.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing.

 ### Prerequisites